Do you feel like your day is completely maxed out when you look at your to-do list each morning?

 Take time to find out what your family enjoys for dinner and make sure to incorporate some of their favorites.
 Just remember, cooks choice is a thing!

 Scheduling meal planning into your week like you do anything else will help you to hold yourself accountable.
 Between the meal planning and actual shopping, you will need to set some time aside.
-You can use a planner like the one I created for moms to do just that.
-It even includes areas for meal planning within your weekly schedule so you know whats for dinner.

 If all else fails – AUTOMATE